82magnolia/n_imagenet/README.md

 In this repository, we provide instructions for downloading N-ImageNet along with the implementation of the baseline models presented in the paper.
 If you have any questions regarding the dataset or the baseline implementations, please leave an issue or contact 82magnolia@snu.ac.kr.

-**New:** Check out the public benchmark on object recognition and robust classification available at the following [link](https://paperswithcode.com/dataset/n-imagenet).
+:star2: **Update 1** :star2: Check out the public benchmark on object recognition and robust classification available at the following [link](https://paperswithcode.com/dataset/n-imagenet).
 Feel free to upload new results to the benchmark!

+:star2: **Update 2** :star2: We have newly released *mini* N-ImageNet:baby:!
+The dataset contains 100 classes, which is 1/10 of the original N-ImageNet.
+We expect the dataset to enable quick and light-weight evaluation of new event-based object recognition methods.
+To download the dataset, please refer to the instructions stated [here](https://github.com/82magnolia/n_imagenet/edit/main/README.md#downloading-mini-n-imagenet).
+To download the pretrained models, check [here](https://github.com/82magnolia/n_imagenet/edit/main/README.md#downloading-pretrained-models).

+## N-ImageNet Classification Benchmark
+We maintain a publicly available benchmark for N-ImageNet at the following [link](https://paperswithcode.com/dataset/n-imagenet).
+Feel free to upload new results to the benchmark!

+Currently we have three benchmarks available.
+- **Classification on entire N-ImageNet:** Here we report the classfication accuracy measured on the original validation split from N-ImageNet.
+- **Classification on N-ImageNet variants:** Here we report the average classification accuracy measured on the nine N-ImageNet variants.
+The N-ImageNet variants are recorded on various camera trajectory and lighting, and the details are further specified [here](https://openaccess.thecvf.com/content/ICCV2021/html/Kim_N-ImageNet_Towards_Robust_Fine-Grained_Object_Recognition_With_Event_Cameras_ICCV_2021_paper.html).
+- **Classification on mini N-ImageNet:** Here we report the classification accuracy on the mini original validation split which contains 100 classes.
+The models are assumed to be trained on the mini N-ImageNet train split which also contains the same number of classes.

 ## Downloading N-ImageNet
 To download N-ImageNet, please answer the following [questionaire](https://docs.google.com/forms/d/e/1FAIpQLScURvrZNQArc86M3tA4fKTCgoR_YKqDVuQcygkKttzu5pDEow/viewform?usp=sf_link).
 Once you fill out the questionaire, we will send you the donwload instructions for N-ImageNet.
 If you have any additional questions regarding the dataset or have not received an instructions link long after the questionaire is filled, drop an email to 82magnolia@snu.ac.kr.

-**Warning:** N-ImageNet is distributed through Google drive.
+:warning:**Warning**:warning: N-ImageNet is distributed through Google drive.
 Recently, we found that Google disables large file sharing if the number of total downloads for a short period of time reaches a certain limit.
 While this is not an issue most of the time, the file sharing links may break on paper deadlines or rebuttal periods.
 We therefore suggest authors to download N-ImageNet at least four weeks prior to the paper deadline, and earlier the better.
 Nevertheless, please leave an email to 82magnolia@snu.ac.kr if you are in urgent need of N-ImageNet and the file share links are not working.

+## Downloading Mini N-ImageNet
+To download mini N-ImageNet, please use the following links: [Train Split](https://drive.google.com/file/d/1SLRl75OGZGEwm8z5pWAoPzvwEKMlX36C/view?usp=share_link), [Validation Split](https://drive.google.com/file/d/1NUoQm2oRzp8lS-X6IzW1hZoCY7i0JDJn/view?usp=share_link).
+For gaining access to the other mini validation splits from the N-ImageNet variants, please fill out the following [questionaire](https://docs.google.com/forms/d/e/1FAIpQLScURvrZNQArc86M3tA4fKTCgoR_YKqDVuQcygkKttzu5pDEow/viewform?usp=sf_link).

 ## Training / Evaluating Baseline Models
 ### Installation